tamzi/bungeni-portal/bungeni_custom/trunk/workflows/README.txt

 an XML document all element IDs should be unique, and Bungeni defines each workflow as a single XML document.

-- permissions are organized by target type, with each set of assignments for a target type being indicated within a comment to marke the start of each such section.

-- the order of attributes should respect: id title version=False like_state tags note permissions_from_parent=False obsolete=False
+- permissions, the order of how they are specified is organized by target type

-- within each target-section, the order of appearance of permission actions (for appropriate actions) is the following, with the most general, e.g. zope.*, appearing first:
+- within each permission-target-section, the order of appearance of permission actions should have the following standard 4 appearing first:
     View
     Edit
     Add
     Delete

-- for each single permission, the order of assigment to each appropriate role follows the following order:
+- the @roles space-separated value should include roles in a consistent order, with the following known ones first:
     <role id="bungeni.Clerk" title="Clerks Office" />
     <role id="bungeni.Speaker" title="Speaker Office" />
     <role id="bungeni.Owner" title="Owner" />